diyclassics/diyclassics.github.io/calendar.md

 ### February 2018
 - 2.6.18 Workshop: Building a text analysis pipeline with Python.
 NYCDH Week.
 Pace Babble Lab.
 New York, NY.

+### April 2018

+- 4.5.18 Paper: *What is an *Unpoetic* Word?: Reassessing Latin Literary Criticism Through Digital Methods* University of Oklahoma.
+Norman, Ok.
+- 4.20.18 Conference: *Future Philologies: Digital Approaches to Historical Language Text*.
+Institute for the Study of the Ancient World.
+New York, NY.